whensuddenlygames/TheRending/pages/campaign_frame/index.md

 The most extensive addition to this frame comes with the [Abyssal Domain](campaign_mechanics.md#abyssal-domain).
 Unique among the official domains, this one may be picked up by *any* class at *any* time during a level up in place of their normal choices.
 It is very much a narrative driven domain.
 A player may not have set out to have cards in their loadout from it, but due to story reasons could feel compelled to do so.

-I hope you enjoy The Rending of Palaghast.
+I hope you enjoy *The Rending of Palaghast*.